 Vertical angles are congruent

-One way to show vertical angles are congruent is to use pairs of adjacent angles.
-In the diagram above, since angles 1 and 2 are adjacent and form a straight angle, ∠1 + ∠2 =180°.
-Also, since angles 2 and 3 are adjacent and form a linear pair then,
+To prove that vertical angles are congruent we use pairs of adjacent angles.
+In the figure above, since angles 1 and 2 are adjacent and form a straight angle, ∠1 + ∠2 =180°.
+Also, since angles 2 and 3 are adjacent and form a linear pair, then